PatrickMaiyer/Portapack_Wiki/Update-firmware-troubleshooting.md

 One of the main sources of problems while [updating the firmware](Update-firmware) is the quality of the USB cable.
 Try with several ones just to be sure before trying any other solution.

 ## Black or white screen?

 If you get a black or white screen after updating, please check the wiki here: [Won't boot](https://github.com/eried/portapack-mayhem/wiki/Won't-boot)

+## An application is not starting anymore?

+Maybe an update in the application settings broke the settings file for the app.
+Just go in the SETTINGS folder at the root of the SD card and delete the related settings file.
+As an example lets take the audio app: if we follow the previously mentioned method, then we just go and delete the rx_audio.ini file in SETTINGS directory.
+This will force a new settings file to be generated with all new needed parameters at the next attempt to launch the app.

 ## DFU